likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 ## Clean-up RGW installation in both clusters

-Lets clean-up the default RGW installation, by default when ever a RGW daemon starts, it will configure and use a default zone and zonegroup, to avoid confusions it's always better to delete our default zone and zonegroups in both clusters.
+Lets clean-up the default RGW installation, by default when ever a RGW daemon starts, it will configure and use a default zone and zone group, to avoid confusions it's always better to delete our default zone and zone groups in both clusters.

-Once RGW services are working with the new values, delete the default zonegroup and zones.
+Once RGW services are working with the new values, delete the default zone group and zones.

-First we remove the zone default from the zonegroup default so we can delete it
+First we remove the zone default from the zone group default so we can delete it:
 ```
 radosgw-admin --cluster dc1 zonegroup remove --rgw-zonegroup=default --rgw-zone=default
 radosgw-admin --cluster dc1 period update --commit